 - 1 1/2 pounds tomatillos, quartered

-- Place the pork, cumin, jalapeños, orange juice, garlic, onion, Achiote Rojo, and salt in the pot of a seven-quart slow cooker.
+- Place the pork, cumin, jalapeños, orange juice, garlic, onion, achiote rojo, and salt in the pot of a 7-quart slow cooker.
 Spread everything around evenly.

 - Evenly spread the tomatillos on top of the other ingredients.

-- Cook on low for eight to nine hours, or on high for four to five hours, till the pork is fall-apart tender.
+- Cook on low for 8–9 hours, or on high for 4–5 hours, until the pork is fall-apart tender.
 When ready, remove the meat from the pot and set it aside.

 - Scoop out about half of the juices, skim most of the fat, and set the liquid aside.
 Return the meat to the pot and shred it with the remaining juices.
 If the meat is too dry, simply add more of the reserved cooking liquid.